Usually posts X vs. Y are shallow. This post is not. As the Fibery CEO, I have to switch off the bias. Take this post with a grain of salt.

 🐉 Fibery

 Fibery is designed as a complex product.
 It has fewer abstractions and tries to unify things.
 It has rich relations and back-links functionality.
-It leads to a slow start and a higher entry barrier.
+It leads to a slower start and a higher entry barrier.
 However, Fibery will help you create deep and powerful processes and support your organization’s growth.

 Fibery